acend/cilium-basics-training/content/en/docs/11/_index.md

 kubectl apply -f cnp-l7.yaml
 ```

-Until now only backend service is repling to Ingress traffic.
+Until now only backend service is replying to Ingress traffic.
 Now we configure envoy to loadbalance the traffic 50/50 between backend and backend-2 with retries.
 We are using a CustomResource called `CiliumEnvoyConfig` for this:

 {{< highlight yaml >}}{{< readfile file="content/en/docs/11/envoyconfig.yaml" >}}{{< /highlight >}}